Principal - Candice Morton-Smart

 New Covid - 19 Health and Safety Policy and Procedures

-Guidelines and Safe Practice for returning to in-person dance lessons
+Guidelines and Safe Practice to in-person dance lessons

 Drop Off and Collection Procedures

-Arrive at your allocated lesson time and not before.
-Early arrivals will be required to wait outside.
+Arrive at your allocated lesson time 10-15 minutes before and not before.
+Early arrivals may be required to wait outside.

 All students should arrive dressed and ready for class in their dance uniform.
-Any tasks that can be done at home or in the car should be( hair, dressing, make up, etc.) Dancers should not wear their dance shoes outside, dance shoes should be put on immediately before entering the studio and removed immediately after class.
+Any tasks that can be done at home or in the car should be( hair, dressing, make up, etc.).

 Our Cleaning Procedures

 Increased sanitising of surfaces in communal areas such as floors, door handles, toilet, sink areas.
-Sanitising of all studio floors regularly and providing disinfectant wipes for students to use before and after use of studios.
+Sanitising of all studio floors regularly.

 Updated Terms and Conditions